How a Clean Title Works in the U.S.

 How to Verify a Clean Title Before Buying

-Furthermore, buyers should confirm that:
+Buyers should confirm that:

-• The VIN on the vehicle matches the title
+• The VIN matches across all documents

-• The seller’s name matches the ownership record
+• The seller’s name matches the title

 • The title is transferable in the current state